rmellis/RemoteBukkit/README.md

-# TelnetMC - Forked from RemoteBukkit - Work in progress....
-Pre-Release Alpha builds can be found in the release section
+# TelnetMC - Work in progress....
+## Pre-Release Alpha builds can be found in the release section
 ## General
-RemoteBukkit allows admins to, with the help of a plugin, remotely use the server's console.
-You do this by running a client on your computer and you provide this client with the hostname and port on which the RemoteBukkit plugin's server is running.
-Of course you will also need to provide the client with the server's username and password (set up in the plugin config file) for security.

-So, provided the server has the RemoteBukkit plugin installed, admins can remotely use the Bukkit Console to control the server and execute Bukkit console commands server side.

-RemoteBukkit does support multiple, simultaneous, connected clients.
+TelnetMC is an modern fork of RemoteBukkit, it allows server owners to gain full console access to there Minecraft server via the Telnet protocol.
+You do this by running a ether the provided client or any telnet console application.
+Once the client is launched you then need to enter your servers IP/domain, port, username and password.
+The password is defined in the configuration of TelnetMC.
+No need to worry about people intercepting your connection to the console, TelnetMC has built in SHA512 encryption.

+TelnetMC supports multiple and simultaneous connections.

 ## Use
 ### Plugin
 Simply place the plugin in the standard Bukkit plugin directory and it will automatically generate it's configuration the next time the server is run.
 The 3 options in the plugin config file are self explanatory (username, password and port) and the defaults are:

-    user: username
+    user: user
-    pass: password
+    pass: changeme
-    port: 25564
+    port: 25500

 ### GUI Client
-RemoteBukkit offers a very simple and easy to use GUI client which you can use to connect to the plugin.
-Just double click on the GUI's jarfile to run it.
-The GUI features a self-explanatory interface where you supply the hostname, port, username and password of the RemoteBukkit server.
+TelnetMC has an easy to use GUI client which you can use to connect to the plugin.
+Just double click on the GUI's jarfile to execute it.

-Run the GUI with no arguments to open the Login Dialog.
+### Script login to skip dialog
-Run the GUI with the following arguments and it will attempt to use the supplied parameters to login automatically:
+Run the GUI via a console  cmd/terminal with the following arguments and it will attempt to use the supplied parameters to login automatically:

-Use: [hostname:port] [user] [pass] <switches>

-**Switches**

-* --help - Prints this help message.

-### Console Client
-If you prefer to use a console-based application to connect to the RemoteBukkit plugin you can too!
-The console argument syntax is very simple but the program but will print help information if you supply no/the wrong number of/invalid arguments:

-Use: [hostname:port] [user] [pass] <switches>
+Use: [address:port] [user] [pass] <switches>

-**Switches**

-* --help - Prints the help message.
-* --nolog - Instructs the server not to send any log information to the client.
-* --exec <command> - Sends <command> to the server and then terminates.
-Useful for scripts.
-Make sure that you surround commands containing spaces in inverted commas (e.g. "say Hello, World!").

 ### Telnet Client (advanced)

-RemoteBukkit also supports telnet connections.
-Just connect to the normal server port as you would with the console or GUI clients and then supply the server's username and then password on separate lines, followed by a third, blank line.
+TelnetMC will work with any telnet client.
+Just connect to the normal server port as you would with the console or GUI clients and then supply the server's username and then password on separate lines, followed by a third, blank line. e.g.

-e.g.

-    $ telnet [hostname:ip]
+    $ telnet [address:ip]
     [user]
     [pass]
-    [blank line]
+    [blank line]   <-- press enter

 ##Download
-The latest builds can be downloaded [here](http://dev.bukkit.org/server-mods/remotebukkit/files/).
+The latest builds can be downloaded [here](https://github.com/rmellis/TelnetMC/releases). this includes Alpha and Beta builds so use with caution.